mhardcastle/ddf-pipeline/docs/manual.md

 echo never > /sys/kernel/mm/transparent_hugepage/defrag
 ```

-Also ensure that your machine has some swap &mdash 100 GB or so is fine.
+Also ensure that your machine has some swap &mdash; 100 GB or so is fine.

 ## software prerequisites